Frequently Asked Questions

 Colleges and universities are committed to serving all students with disabilities as defined by federal regulations.
 A qualified person with a disability means: . . ."an individual with a disability who, with or without reasonable modifications to rules, policies, or practices, the removal or architectural, communication, or transportation barriers, or the provision of auxiliary aids and services, meets the essential eligibility requirements for the receipt of services or the participation in programs or activities provided by a public entity."

 The federal definition of a disability includes a person who

-To assist CDS with this process students can provide
+To assist DS with this process students can provide

 documentation of an impairment and it would be beneficial if the

 documentation demonstrates that the impairment restricts his or her

 ability to perform a major life function in comparison to most people.
 If a